tdeekens/grunt-browsersnapsy/README.md

 0.0.3 Handle authentification errors with BrowserStack 0.0.4 Prettifies logging of status
-0.0.5 Add immediate downloading of available screenshots
+0.0.5 Add immediate downloading of available screenshots 0.0.6 Add support for maximum amount of tries to fetch screenshots

 ## Roadmap
 - Adding support for tunneled connections